passy/purescript-errors/docs/Data/EitherR.md

 ## Module Data.EitherR

-This module provides `throwEither` and `cachEither` for Either.
+This module provides `throwEither` and `catchEither` for Either.
 These functions reside here because `throwEither` and `catchEither` correspond to `return` and `bind` for flipped `Either` monad: `EitherR`.